bergesinstitute/grafmethodenglish/book-1-unit-2.md

 8. Usted no está feliz.
 9. La madre no está cansada.
 10. Las niñas no son de Canada.
-11. Ustedes no están enojadas.
+11. Ustedes no están enfadadas.
-12. Ellas no están enojadas.
+12. Ellas no están enfadadas.